chrisbu/dartwatch-JsonObject/README.md

 Usage: Add to pubspec.yaml:

     dependencies:
-      json_object:
+  	  json_object: any
-        git: git://github.com/chrisbu/dartwatch-JsonObject.git

-Now *M3* compatible, with new noSuchMethod InvocationMirror syntax.
+Now *M3* compatible.

 All tests passing with build 17328

+### Note: 23/Jan/2013

-## WARNING: 23/Jan/2013: Serialize to JSON with mirrors is currently not working.
+Serialize to JSON with mirrors is currently not working.

 The `objectToJson` function has had to be removed (actually, made private) until I get around to fixing it with the new Future syntax.